Americans prepare to welcome thousands of Afghan refugees, even as political rhetoric heats up

 The State Department said this week it had processed 7,000 for evacuation from the Afghan capital, but the tense situation at the Kabul airport, where thousands remain gathered, pleading for help, has left any formal migration process in chaos.
 Resettlement groups — which are required to have furnished apartments for families when they arrive — say they’ve had as little as 24 hours’ notice to plan for incoming Afghan refugees.

-The SIV application was long “riddled with errors and delays,” said Sunil Varghese, who serves as policy director at the International Refugee Assistance Project, which has had Afghan clients killed while waiting for their visas.
+The SIV application was long and “riddled with errors and delays,” said Sunil Varghese, who serves as policy director at the International Refugee Assistance Project, which has had Afghan clients killed while waiting for their visas.
 “Then Kabul fell and things got worse.”

 While the debate over migrants and border policy has raged, Texas traditionally has welcomed many refugees.
 However, conservative state lawmakers have repeatedly sought to limit their numbers.
 In 2015, Attorney General Ken Paxton (R) sued the Obama administration to block the arrival of Syrian refugees — a case that was later thrown out.

-In January 2020, Gov. Greg Abbott (R) announced that the state would opt out of refugee resettlement altogether after an executive order by President Trump allowed states to do so.
-At the time Abbott, whose wife is the granddaughter of Mexican immigrants, argued that Texas, the epicenter of mass migration from Central America, had “carried more than its share by also resettling refugees.
+In January 2020, Gov. Greg Abbott (R) announced that the state would opt out of refugee resettlement altogether after an executive order by President Donald Trump allowed states to do so.
+At the time Abbott, whose wife is the granddaughter of Mexican immigrants, argued that Texas, the epicenter of mass migration from Central America, had “carried more than its share” by also resettling refugees.
 A federal judge later ruled states could not opt out of the refugee resettlement program, even as the Trump administration dramatically decreased the number of available visas.

 This week Abbott, who Tuesday announced that he has a breakthrough case of covid-19, has been silent on the issue of Afghan refugees — even as other conservative governors, including Oklahoma Gov. Kevin Stitt (R) and Iowa Gov. Kim Reynolds (R) have said they would welcome such arrivals.
 A spokesman for Abbott did not respond to repeated requests for comment.